Last Updated on May 6, 2021 by Helga Dosa

 There are countless nooks and crannies along Liguria’s rugged coastline, many of them perfect for a lover’s escape.
 However, these are better left to be discovered on your own while you traverse the more well-known areas.
 Two locations that would be part of an unforgettable Valentine’s Day adventure are the charming town of Portovenere and the walking trail that hugs the Ligurian coast known as the Via dell’ Amore.

 Portovenere is located in the Riviera di Levante portion of Liguria and is a UNESCO World Heritage Site.
-The town opens onto the Gulf of Poets (Golfo dei Poeti – La Spezia) and in the past it has been celebrated by poets such as Byron, Shelleys, Lawrence and painters, for its natural beauty.
+The town opens onto the Gulf of Poets (Golfo dei Poeti – La Spezia) and in the past, it has been celebrated by poets such as Byron, Shelleys, Lawrence, and painters, for its natural beauty.

 A lovely place for a romantic picnic is on the terrace of Portovenere’s Doria Castle; it offers a breathtaking view of the harbor.
 You don’t need to pay the entrance charge for the Castle, which means you can spend a few more on a bottle of delicious local wine or after dinner Limoncello.

 Just off Portovenere there are the islands of Palmaria, Tino and Tinetto.
-These islands are wonderful for their natural parks, whale sanctuary and for their beaches and coves.
+These islands are wonderful for their natural parks, whale sanctuary, and for their beaches and coves.
 They are perfect for a romantic escape and easily accessible thanks to the ferry service.

 La Via dell’ Amore (Walk of Love) – Cinque Terre

 Following the coast north from Portovenere, you arrive at the famous Cinque Terre.
 If you include the Cinque Terre (Five Lands – UNESCO World Heritage Site) in your romantic travel plans, I suggest to you the famous footpath between Riomaggiore and Manarola, called “la Via dell’ Amore” (Walk of Love), dedicated to lovers.
+What’s better for a couples trip to Italy?

 The Via dell’ Amore is one of the most famous trails in Italy and one of the most dramatic.
 This footpath, cut out of the sheer rock, is just a stone’s throw away from the sea and is known for its enchanting views.
 Sunsets can be especially breathtaking and part of the trail is cut into the rock with windows perfect for stealing a kiss.
 The trail only takes about 30 minutes and unlike the entire trail that heads to Monterosso, the Via dell’ Amore is paved.